Carmella’s Cafe & Dessert Bar

 - Hummingbird Cake$15.00

-spiced cake with pineapple, banana, coconut, and chopped walnuts with cinnamon cream cheese frosting and toasted coconut Contains: eggs, dairy, tree nuts, and gluten
+spiced cake with walnuts, pineapple, bananas, coconut, and walnuts.
+Filled and frosted with a cinnamon cream cheese frosting w/ toasted coconut Contains eggs, dairy, nuts, gluten.

-spiced cake with pineapple, banana, coconut, and chopped walnuts with cinnamon cream cheese frosting and toasted coconut Contains: eggs, dairy, tree nuts, and gluten
+spiced cake with walnuts, pineapple, bananas, coconut, and walnuts.
+Filled and frosted with a cinnamon cream cheese frosting w/ toasted coconut Contains eggs, dairy, nuts, gluten.

 - Mixed Berry Cake$15.00Out of stock

-vanilla cake filled with a compote made of blackberry, blueberry, strawberry, and raspberry then frosted with mixed berry swiss buttercream Contains: eggs, dairy, and gluten
+vanilla cake filled with blueberry, strawberry, and raspberry compote - frosted with mixed berry swiss buttercream contains: dairy, gluten, egg

-vanilla cake filled with a compote made of blackberry, blueberry, strawberry, and raspberry then frosted with mixed berry swiss buttercream Contains: eggs, dairy, and gluten
+vanilla cake filled with blueberry, strawberry, and raspberry compote - frosted with mixed berry swiss buttercream contains: dairy, gluten, egg

 CHEESECAKES